 In order to be admitted to the programme of your choice, you must fulfil a number of conditions:

-- For courses of study with a numerus clausus (NC), the final grade of your previous degree is also decisive.
-Your place on the ranking list in the admission procedure for this degree programme will depend on the final grades of your fellow applicants.
+• For courses of study with a numerus clausus (NC), the final grade of your previous degree is also decisive and, possibly, your motivation, hands-on experience and other criteria..

 Please check your emails regularly.
 Letters of admission are generated automatically and are valid without a seal or signature.
 We do not send these notification letters by post.